 Since the acquisition of EMC by Dell was announced, there’s been a bit of a kerfuffle in the Bay state.
 There’s much hand-wringing that another Boston tech giant is, well, no longer a Boston tech giant.
 (EMC is relocating it’s HQ to Texas.)
 People have long memories, and the ghost of DEC is apparently still haunting my neighbors as we approach Halloween.
 Truthfully, I’m a bit shocked that Dell is being cast in a bad light – a bit of a party crasher, a vulture, a bit of an Ebenezer Scrooge.
 So let me put that straight – who really killed EMC?

 It was Amazon, in the cloud, with a commodity disk drive.
-Truthfully, most of my evidence is circumstantial, but when did that ever hold back a lawyer:
+Here’s how:

 - The amount of data is growing by about 40% a year – or doubling every two years.
 In an ironic twist, I’ll cite numbers from IDC in research bought and paid for by EMC.
 To counter this somewhat, the cost per byte of raw disk storage seems to be halving roughly every three years at the moment.
 Bottom line, money is still being spent on storage.